On finite-horizon approximation of an infinite-horizon feedback Nash equilibrium in discrete-time LQ games: Numerical simulations

-This section presents a two-player discrete-time dynamic game with the following specific i/o/s dynamics and objective functions, where each player’s reference trajectory is a non-zero constant.
-Our goal is to show the convergence of the FNE matrices of the finite-horizon game and the convergence of each player’s total cost under the finite-horizon strategy of ``watching $T$ steps into the future and moving one step now.''
-The initial state $x_1 = [-0.353, -1.926, -2.595]$ is randomly selected.
+where each player’s reference trajectory is a non-zero constant vector.
+Our goal is to illustrate: (i) that the sequence $\{K^{i*}_1(T)\}_{T=1}^\infty$ converges to the limiting infinite-horizon FNE matrix $K^{i*}$; and (ii) that the total cost induced by the finite-horizon strategy converges to the infinite-horizon FNE cost as $T \to +\infty$.
+The initial state